Working Groups

 Send a message in Slack channel #d4cr-main with subject line "New Working Group".
 The message should contain:

-• scope of the group, description of activities and of how the group fits into strategy and mission of D4CR
+scope of the group, description of activities and of how the group fits into

-• lead(s) : a working group can have 1-2 leads.
-The person(s) initiating the WG and sending this email becomes the Working Group Lead(s)
+lead(s) : a working group can have 1-2 leads.
+The person(s) initiating the WG and sending this email becomes the

-• Start a Slack channel using the wg- naming convention, e.g. #wg-mooc (and optionally, if the group prefers, a private Slack channel #wg-mooc-private ).
+Start a channel using the wg- naming convention, e.g. #wg-mooc (and optionally, if the group prefers, a private Slack channel #wg-mooc-private ).

-• Start using a dedicated D4CR Google Drive folder for storing and sharing working files (“if it is not in Drive it does not exist”)
+Start using a dedicated D4CR folder for storing and sharing working files (“if it is not in Drive it does not exist”)

-• Involve people in decisions using e.g. thumbs up and down voting or 1-2-3 option voting (see example here)
+Involve people in decisions using e.g. thumbs up and down voting or 1-2-3 option voting (see example)